qiskit-community/qiskit-textbook/documentation/ch-quantum-hardware/error-correction-repetition-code.rst

     noise_model = get_noise(0.01,0.01)

-Let’s see what affect this has when try to store a ``0`` using three qubits in state :math:`\left|0\right\rangle`.
+Let’s see what effect this has when try to store a ``0`` using three qubits in state :math:`\left|0\right\rangle`.
 We’ll repeat the process ``shots=1024`` times to see how likely different results are.